2.c.2.b) Atomic particles

 Maximum elasticity of the filaments of a reticule

-The accumulation of curls upon existing curls will continue increasing the volume of the mass, but there will come a moment in which the volume of a reticule will limit the mass’ growth –the filaments have a large elasticity, but even so, there is a limit.
+The accumulation of curls will continue increasing the volume of the mass, but there will come a moment in which the volume of a reticule will limit the mass’ growth –the filaments have a large elasticity, but even so, there is a limit.

 The contraposition of forces between those of the formation of mass and those of the reticule is energetic.